wai12/bravo-kernel.github.io/source/_posts/2015-10-26-instant-nginx-api-key-authentication-for-your-cakephp-api.md

 2. Try to access one of your API resources

-3. You should see a json error response (403) similar to the one below proving your API resources can no longer be accessed without a valid API key:
+3. You should see a json (403) error response similar to the one below proving:

+    - your API resources are no longer accessible without a valid API key
+    - Nginx is serving json similar to the CRUD plugin

     ```
     {